thesheff17/chromeLinuxBootstrap/README.md

     file over and over again.
 The script still runs fine and I beleive I only see them inside docker when testing.
 I will keep an eye for a fix for this.
 If you have an idea how to fix this let me know with a PR.

+* python2 being installed
+  * I'm not really sure why this is being installed still but it should be investegated what depends on and remove it since python2 end of life was Jan 1 2020